Giles Guthrie: Other interests

 Guthrie's exit from BOAC allowed him to establish Air Transport Insurance and Air Transport Guarantee, mutual self-insurance pools owned by the International Air Transport Association (IATA) and the Air Transport Association of America with the purpose of partially insuring their members new Boeing 747 aircraft.
 He would serve as Air Transport Insurance and Air Transport Guarantee's chairman alongside director-general Clarence Pell until 1971.

 In 1966, the Guthries survived an armed robbery attempt at their Gatwick home and Giles wife, Rhona, was shot when she tried to disarm a burglar who was aiming a gun at Giles.
 He believed that Rhona had saved his life in the process.
 The armed robbery prompted the Guthrie family to move to the Channel Island of Jersey the same year.
 They purchased a sizeable house situated in its own valley, and Rhona, Lady Guthrie set about renovating the overgrown gardens.

 Guthrie once again became involved in local government after his move to Jersey, he served as the chairman of a Water Inquiry Board set up by Jersey's Public Works Committee.
 He had previously served as a magistrate in West Sussex in 1955.

+He was financial adviser to the Jersey Wildlife Preservation Trust, and helped arrange for the purchase of Les Augrès Manor in 1971, to secure the property permanently for the Trust.

 He was a keen sportsman; he played cricket for Lowfield Heath Cricket Club, prior to the expansion of Gatwick Airport which resulted in the village of Lowfield Heath being redeveloped.
 He was a member of the Marylebone Cricket Club and of the Royal Yacht Squadron where he owned and raced several yachts.

 Guthrie and other members of the Royal Yacht Squadron were interested in challenging for the Americas Cup in 1961, but decided against mounting a challenge.
 Guthrie would have led a syndicate owning one of four boats, the fastest of which would have gone forward to challenge the New York Yacht Club for the trophy.

 Family

-Guthrie was married on 17 July 1939 to Rhona Leslie Stileman, the engagement was announced on 12 April 1939.
+Guthrie was married on 17 July 1939 to Rhona Leslie Stileman; the engagement was announced on 12 April 1939.
 Giles and Rhona had three children.